 Good for: scanning URLs to check and fix their technical SEO errors.

 SimpleWebAnalytics is free web crawler from SiteAnalyzer.
 The desktop software analyzes web pages and gets stats via API of analytics tools from Google, Yandex and Ahrefs.com.
 The tool lets you check each URL or a bunch of URLs regarding their indexation status, traffic, impression and clicks, robots.txt rules, and more.

 SimpleWebAnalytics lets you check the status of URL indexing in Google and Yandex, determine the amount of traffic coming to the pages of the site.
 The data can be exported in Excel sheets.
 Using the software, you can collect a list of pages receiving less traffic, those with a high bounce rate or low conversion.
 You can detect unindexed pages and submit them for indexing via Google Indexing API.

 Also, you can download keywords with their metrics from the Search Console and see the graphs displaying the dynamics of search queries on Google Trends.

 That’s all about our list of the best free SEO tools for now.
 I've tried to be original and add something beyond regular Google Search Console or Bing Webmaster tools, don't miss out on those.

 Have you got any favorite items to add?
-I’d love to know something new, you are welcome to share in the comments!
+I’d love to know something new, so you are welcome to share in our user group on Facebook!